Source code for vivarium.framework.state_machine

 [docs] class Trigger(Enum): NOT_TRIGGERED = 0 START_INACTIVE = 1 START_ACTIVE = 2

-[docs] def set_active(self, index: pd.Index) -> None: if self._active_index is None: raise ValueError( "This transition is not triggered.
+[docs] def set_active(self, index: pd.Index[int]) -> None: if self._active_index is None: raise ValueError( "This transition is not triggered.
 An active index cannot be set or modified." ) else: self._active_index = self._active_index.union(pd.Index(index))

-[docs] def set_inactive(self, index: pd.Index) -> None: if self._active_index is None: raise ValueError( "This transition is not triggered.
+[docs] def set_inactive(self, index: pd.Index[int]) -> None: if self._active_index is None: raise ValueError( "This transition is not triggered.
 An active index cannot be set or modified." ) else: self._active_index = self._active_index.difference(pd.Index(index))

-[docs] def probability(self, index: pd.Index) -> pd.Series: if self._active_index is None: return self._probability(index) index = pd.Index(index) activated_index = self._active_index.intersection(index) null_index = index.difference(self._active_index) activated = pd.Series(self._probability(activated_index), index=activated_index) null = pd.Series(np.zeros(len(null_index), dtype=float), index=null_index) return activated.append(null)
+[docs] def probability(self, index: pd.Index[int]) -> pd.Series[float]: if self._active_index is None: return self._probability(index) index = pd.Index(index) activated_index = self._active_index.intersection(index) null_index = index.difference(self._active_index) activated = pd.Series(self._probability(activated_index), index=activated_index) null = pd.Series(np.zeros(len(null_index), dtype=float), index=null_index) activated.update(null) return activated

 [docs] def set_model(self, model_name: str) -> None: """Defines the column name for the model this state belongs to""" self._model = model_name

-[docs] def next_state( self, index: pd.Index, event_time: "Time", population_view: "PopulationView" ) -> None: """Moves a population between different states.
+[docs] def next_state( self, index: pd.Index[int], event_time: ClockTime, population_view: PopulationView ) -> None: """Moves a population between different states.
 Parameters ---------- index An iterable of integer labels for the simulants. event_time When this transition is occurring. population_view A view of the internal state of the simulation. """ return _next_state(index, event_time, self.transition_set, population_view)

 ################## # Helper methods # ##################